Chinese sun and moon mirrors: Mirror metaphors

-Many scholars of Chinese philosophy have analyzed the mirror metaphor for the xin "heart-mind".
+Many scholars of Chinese philosophy have analyzed the mirror metaphor for the xin.
 Harold Oshima explains that for a modern Westerner who regards a mirror as a commonplace looking-glass, this metaphor "appears quite pedestrian and unexciting" until one realizes that the ancient Chinese imagined mirrors "to possess broad and mysterious powers."
 For instance, a mirror can reveal and control demons.
 The Baopuzi (above) says a Daoist practitioner entering the mountains would suspend a mirror on his back, which was believed to prevent the approach of demons—compare the European belief that a mirror is apotropaic toward vampires who are supposedly unable to produce a reflection.
 Oshima says the yangsui burning-mirror that miraculously produces fire best illustrates the "great sense of mystery surrounding mirrors".
 "Certainly this mirror symbolized a powerful connection with the greater powers of the heavens and, as such, would have served admirably as a model for the [xin]."

 For the early Chinese, mirrors were not simply passive "reflectors" of information, they offered accurate and appropriate responses to whatever came before them.
 When placed before the sun—the ultimate yang 陽 phenomenon in the world—they respond with fire: the pure essence of yang.
 When placed before the moon—the ultimate yin 陰 phenomenon in the world—they respond with water: the pure essence of yin.
 Thus mirrors offer the paradigm for proper responsiveness: they reflect the true essence of the ultimate yin and yang—the alpha and omega of phenomena in early Chinese cosmology."

 Erin Cline says the early Chinese attributed mirrors to have a mysterious power and great religious significance.
 The ceremonial bronze fusui 夫遂 and yangsui 陽燧 mirrors were seen as active, responsive objects because they could be used to produce fire and water (two of the Five Phases).

 When placed outside, concave mirrors focused sunlight to produce fire, while bronze mirrors gathered condensation in the light of the moon.
 But it was not simply the fact that mirrors had the power to gather or produce that made them objects of religious significance in ancient China; it was what they produced.
-Water and fire were thought to be the pure essences of yin and yang, respectively, and the fact that mirrors appeared to draw these substances from the sun and moon reinforced the cosmological power that was already associated with them.
+Water and fire were thought to be the pure essences of yin and yang, respectively, and the fact that mirrors appeared to draw these substances from the Sun and Moon reinforced the cosmological power that was already associated with them.